Zurich Opera House: History

 It was the city's main performance space for drama, opera, and musical events until 1925, when the Bernhard Theater was built for separate plays.
 Opening in 1941, the Esplanada building was demolished in May 1981, and the present adjoint building opened on 27/28 December 1984 after three years of transition in the department store building at the nearby Schanzengraben.
 The original theatre was renamed Opernhaus Zürich in 1964.

 By the 1970s, the opera house was badly in need of major renovations; when some considered it not worth restoring, a new theatre was proposed for the site.
 However, between 1982 and 1984, preceded by the opposing Opernhauskrawalle (opera house riots), rebuilding took place.
 The rebuilt theatre was inaugurated with Wagner’s Die Meistersinger von Nürnberg and the world première of Rudolf Kelterborn’s Chekhov opera Der Kirschgarten.

 As restored, the theatre is an ornate building with a neo-classical façade of white and grey stone adorned with busts of Weber, Wagner, and Mozart.
 Additionally, busts of Schiller, Shakespeare, and Goethe are to be found.
 The auditorium is built in the neo-rococo style and seats approximately 1100 people.

 Corporate archives and historical library collections are held at the music department of the Predigerkirche Zürich.

 The Opera House also holds concerts by its Philharmonia orchestra, matinees, Lieder evenings and events for children.

 Opera Studio

 The Zurich Opera House is also home of the International Opera Studio (Internationales Opernstudio IOS) which is an educational program for young singers and pianists.
-The studio was created in 1961 and has renowned artists teaching such as Brigitte Fassbaender, Hedwig Fassbender, Andreas Homoki, Eytan Pessen.
+The studio was created in 1961 and has renowned artists teaching such as Brigitte Fassbaender, Hedwig Fassbender, Andreas Homoki, and Eytan Pessen.